duaabn/duaabn/README.md

 What I do:

-📊 Data Analysis & Visualization: Crafting interactive dashboards using Power BI and Plotly/Dash.
+📊 Data Analysis & Visualization: Crafting interactive dashboards using Power BI / Tableau and Plotly / Dash.

 🤖 Machine Learning & Deep Learning: Building predictive models and exploring CNNs for computer vision tasks.